slin63/chronicpizza/content/posts/consensus.md

 - *Termination*: All correct processes must eventually return a value.
   - e.g. all banking computers wait for all other computers to decide whose balance it is rather than immediately accepting the first, potentially incorrect, name.

 Consensus exists everywhere around us.
-In all the websites that we use, in our home devices, our laptops and phones, even in our basic human interactions.
+In all the websites that we use, in our home devices, our laptops and phones, even in our most basic human interactions.

 #### Absurdly